Smiths Lake Village - Back When

 View DocumentLong before the Lakes Way was sealed, before the holiday crowds arrived, and decades before a famous music video would put Sandbar Beach on the national map, Smiths Lake was the destination of one of the most extraordinary real estate adventures in Australian history.
 In the early 1960s, enormous flying boats landed on its calm waters, carrying prospective land buyers from Sydney in a marketing campaign unlike anything seen before or since.

-View DocumentIn 1959, Degotardi built a boatshed on Smiths Lake — on the site now occupied by the renown Frothy Coffee café.
-We’re on the look out for old photos and stories about back then.
+View DocumentIn 1959, Degotardi built a boatshed on Smiths Lake โ on the site now occupied by the renown Frothy Coffee cafรฉ.
+Weโre on the look out for old photos and stories about back then.
 Are you able to add information or a story to the record?

 European settlement in the Smiths Lake area commenced with timber-getting, farming and fishing forming the backbone of community life for generations.

-Learn MoreSmiths Lake Water Level — Live & Free.
-One number tells you everything you need to know before the sandbar opens.
+Learn MoreSmiths Lake Water Level โ Live & Free - tells you things you need to know before the sandbar opens.

-View DocumentCoordinated volunteer works program for weed management and bush regeneration, focused on Smiths Lake foreshore, village green spaces, and bush walking trail maintenance.
-Monday, 2 March works revisited BULL ISLAND for the fifth visit to carry out weed removal works.
+Learn MoreCoordinated volunteer works program for weed management and bush regeneration, focused on Smiths Lake foreshore, village green spaces, and bush walking trail maintenance.

 View DocumentContinuous Flora and Fauna observation, Identification and Education program for local residents and visitors monitoring and reporting sightings.
 Amateur and expert Identification support.